7 Best Backpacking Axes + Buying Guide

 • American Hickory Handle

-7. Gransfors Bruks Wildlife Hatchet, 13.5 inches
+7. Gransfors Bruks Wildlife Hatchet

 Gransfors Bruks Wildlife Hatchet